Tweets and email notifications are not being generated from posts on OpenAtCUNY site

 Yup, this looks fine, Ray - I'd say go ahead with it.
 You may have to manually schedule the sync cron jobs, I can't recall.

 The previous problem with Jetpack sync was that the routines ran frequent as well as long.
 Your commit takes care of the frequency bit, and the fact that Cavalcade handles the sync in a separate process should mitigate the long-running bit.
 So let's give it a try as a hotfix.

-#9 Updated by Raymond Hoh 11 months ago
+#9 Updated by Raymond Hoh about 3 years ago

 I've been monitoring the Jetpack's Debugger results page located at

 openatcuny.commons.gc.cuny.edu/wp-admin/admin.php?page=jetpack-debugger over the past two weeks and the "Sync Queue lag" is under 30 minutes, which matches the custom interval we set for sync-on-cron.
 So the frequency bit appears to be fixed.